I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 Launching and Playing Games

-As cumbersome is it is to add games to your GeForce Now library, it’s super-easy to actually play them.
+As cumbersome as it is to add games to your GeForce Now library, it’s super-easy to actually play them.

-The GeForce Now Library makes you feel like you’re looking at your games, stacked in a row on your shelf.
-You only need to pick the one that you want to play right now.
+The GeForce Now Library makes you feel like you’re looking at your games stacked in a row on your shelf.
+You only need to pick the one you want to play now.

-Once you click on a game, it’s like you’re picking up the case, at least virtually.
-In the next screen, you can read the description, start playing or remove it from your library.
+Once you click on a game, you can read the description, start playing or remove it from your library.

 Remember, GeForce Now emulates a PC connecting to one of your game stores (Steam, for example).

-But you can tell right away it’s not a native Android TV app.
+But you can tell it’s not a native Android TV app.

 That said, navigating is clunky.
-It’s annoyingly difficult sometimes just trying to start a game.
+It’s annoyingly tricky sometimes just trying to start a game.

-For example, I was really excited to play Cities: Skylines on a big TV.
-But trying to play a keyboard & mouse game on a controller leaves a lot to be desired.
+For example, I was excited to play Cities: Skylines on a big TV.
+But trying to play a keyboard & mouse game on a controller leaves much to be desired.

 To be fair, you can hook up a USB keyboard to your NVIDIA Shield, but I wanted to see what the experience would be like with just the controller.